Bomb threats, spurred by one woman’s fear of a transgender person in her local gym, have been reported in Planet Fitness locations across the U.S.

 Everything started on March 11 after 67-year-old Patricia Sylvia saw a transgender gymgoer “with a penis” inside the women’s locker room of Planet Fitness in Fairbanks, Alaska.

 Sylvia took a picture and made multiple posts about the incident on her Facebook account, saying she wasn’t “comfortable.”
-After that, she was banned from Planet Fitness for violating their policy of taking photos of others in the locker rooms.
+Following this incident, she was banned from Planet Fitness for violating their policy of taking photos of others in the locker rooms.

-Planet Fitness bills itself on its website as a “Judgement Free Zone.”
+Planet Fitness bills itself on its website as a “Judgment Free Zone.”

-“Planet Fitness prohibits discrimination and harassment that is based on gender identity or gender expression in the workplace and in our clubs,” the website states.
+According to the Planet Fitness website, “Planet Fitness prohibits discrimination and harassment that is based on gender identity or gender expression in the workplace and in our clubs.”

 In many states, such as Florida, Alabama, Tennessee, and Utah, transgender people are prohibited from accessing bathrooms and certain places, including shower rooms, changing rooms, locker rooms, and other sex-segregated facilities.
-These policies are in place as well in some schools and government-owned buildings and spaces, according to the Movement Advancement Project.
-While there are no laws stating that transgender people should not be allowed to use specific restrooms, many are still uncomfortable seeing transgender/non-binary people in public gender-segregated places, which often leads to discrimination, according to the National Center for Transgender Equality.
+Additionally, these policies exist in some schools and government-owned buildings and spaces, according to the Movement Advancement Project.
+While there are no laws stating that transgender people cannot use specific restrooms, many are still uncomfortable seeing transgender/non-binary people in public gender-segregated places, which often leads to discrimination, according to the National Center for Transgender Equality.

-Charles Raffetto, Williston’s Technical Theatre teacher and a dorm parent in Logan House, the school’s all-gender dorm, thinks that “various laws and attempts at laws aim at the transgender community” have caused fear against transgender individuals.
+Charles Raffetto, Williston’s Technical Theater teacher and a dorm parent in Logan House, the school’s all-gender dorm, thinks “various laws and attempts at laws aimed at the transgender community” have caused fear against transgender individuals.

 “I think that fear caused Patricia Sylvia to act the way she did,” he said.
 “These laws and the fear that generates them are created in part by politicians and media personalities publicly saying that transgender women are just men pretending to be women so that they can perpetrate harm against women.
 But that idea is just not true and is unsupported by statistics.”